Linear Maximum Margin Classifier for Learning from Uncertain Data: On Gaussian-like integrals over halfspaces

-\begin{proof} We begin with the integral in (\ref{eq:I_+}).
+\begin{proof} We begin with the integral $I_+$.
 In our approach we will need several coordinate transforms.
-First, we start with a translation in order to get rid of the mean:
+First, we start with a translation in order to get rid of the mean, $\mathbf{x}=\mathbf{y}+\bg{\mu}$.
+Then